ERP in Supply Chain Management: Its Role In the 5 Stages of SCM & Why Manufacturers Prioritise It

 • Bill of Materials (BOM): For manufacturers to list all parts and components required for accurate planning and assembly.

-• Materials Requirement Planning (MRP): Integrated MRP system to accurately calculate materials needed for production based on demand and inventory.
+• Materials Requirement Planning (MRP): Integrating MRP or ERP in supply chain management accurately calculates materials needed for production based on demand and inventory.

 • Supplier Quality Management (SQM): Monitors supplier performance and quality of materials to ensure supplier agreements are met and to guarantee consistent production.